bomonike/bomonike.github.io/rustlang.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=s2Xk3dMTHg8">Virtual Lunch & Learn: Why you want to choose Rust for your next web service!</a> by CodeControl

+<a target="_blank" href="https://academy.extropy.io/pages/courses/rust-fundamentals-landing.html">COURSE</a>:
+Rust has become the industry standard for high-performance <strong>blockchain</strong> development.
+Use Rust instead of Solidity.
+Rust is the native language for Solana, Near, and Polkadot, and is unlocking new performance levels on EVM (Etherium Virtual Machine) chains like Arbitrum Stylus.
+It also underpins the logic of Starknet.
+Whether you are building next-gen DeFi or high-frequency trading dApps, a solid foundation in Rust is your gateway to these ecosystems.

 ## Social ecosystem

 Rust developers are called "Rustlings" or "Rustaceans".